franciscozorrilla/SymbNET/README.md

 | metaGEM   | Wrap tools & visualize results  | [Repo](https://github.com/franciscozorrilla/metaGEM)    | [Paper](https://academic.oup.com/nar/article/49/21/e126/6382386)    |
 | Snakemake   | Workflow management and reproducibility    | [Repo](https://github.com/snakemake/snakemake)    | [Paper](https://f1000research.com/articles/10-33)   |

 The following figure shows the metaGEM workflow for reconstruction of MAGs and metabolic modeling.
-By now you will be familiar with the tools used for MAG generation, next you will learn how to generate and simulate communities of metabolic models.
+By now you will be familiar with the tools used for MAG generation, next you will learn how to generate and simulate communities of metabolic models using CarveMe and SMETANA.

 ![](https://github.com/franciscozorrilla/SymbNET/blob/main/plots/metaGEM/metagem_fig1.png)